tkachenkoas/spring-http-client-configuration-and-testing/Part 2 - Spring web client and test-kit.md

 As you can see, `RestTemplate` is very convenient to use, and it also has built-in support for parsing the response body into an object.
-In general, you SHOULD NOT just use `new RestTemplate()` in production (and to make additional configs), and it will be covered later in the articles.
+In general, you SHOULD NOT just use `new RestTemplate()` in production (and to make additional configs), and it will be covered later in part 5 of this series.

 Here is a more complex example of setting headers/cookies.
 In this case, we have to use `RequestEntity` to set the headers,